pebble-dev/rebble-help/_topic/weather-and-dictation.md

 Rebble offers a free tier which includes the appstore, timeline (with a 3 hour sync period), and everything else to get the basics up and running.

 Dictation (used for voice replies and some apps) and weather for the built-in Weather app require a Rebble subscription, which costs $3/month.
-You'll help keep the Rebble project going, too! :)
+You'll also help keep Rebble running! :)

 To find out more, [click here](/subscription/).